DiegoSelle/master_thesis/README.md

 The x and y variograms do not converge, which means that the wind field is not stationary in those directions.
 The usual suspect for non-stationarity is a trend, i.e. the values of the wind field are dependent to the spatial position.
-Additionally,these variograms clearly show that the xy plane has similar values of the wind field near the edges of the cloud, suggesting that a polar representation may be more adequate to the problem at hand.
+Additionally, these variograms clearly show that the xy plane has similar values of the wind field near the edges of the cloud, suggesting that a polar representation may be more adequate to the problem at hand.
 This idea can be directly verified in the vertical wind plot of the z-cross-section.